asanomitakanori/mfa-feature-warping/README.md

-# Multi-frame Attention with Feature-level Warping
+# Multi-frame Attention with Feature-level Warping for DroneCrowd Tracking

 ## Requirements
 ```